-Objective: To report on legislation being introduced to the Senate on improving broadband
+Objective: To report on legislation being introduced to the Senate on improving broadband access for Americans.

 Main Findings: The Proper Leadership to Align Networks (PLAN) for Broadband Act is a legislative act that asks the President to develop and implement a strategy to close the digital divide among Americans.